 Link: OurPact On App Store

-When we heard about ZenScreen we thought it would be like any other app.
+When I heard about ZenScreen I thought it would be like any other iPhone parental monitoring app.
 However, ZenScreen is different.
 ZenScreen is all about screen time and the long-term health of your child.

-The best part about ZenScreen is that it shares the same features between the free and paid subscriptions.
+The best part about ZenScreen is that it shares the same features as free and paid subscriptions.
 The only difference lies in the number of devices you want to manage.